 2. Could you (or should you) delay retirement?

-- Often, by delaying retirement for even a short time, you can increase your retirement income and savings rather significantly.
+- Often, you can increase your retirement income and savings significantly by delaying retirement for even a short time.

 3. Can you afford to retire?
 Can you create an income stream that is greater or equal to your expenses?